Fishery: Production

+In 2024, capture fisheries production remained stable at 92 million tonnes (excluding algae), continuing its long-term pattern of fluctuation within the range of 86 and 94 million tonnes since the late 1980s.
+Marine capture fisheries remain the main source of aquatic animal production, with about 80 million tonnes harvested, accounting for 41% of total aquatic animal production, while Inland fisheries reached a record 12.3 million tonnes,.

 Management

 Global goals

 International attention to these issues has been captured in Sustainable Development Goal 14 "Life Below Water" which sets goals for international policy focused on preserving coastal ecosystems and supporting more sustainable economic practices for coastal communities, including in their fishery and aquaculture practices.